Course Content

 4. Testing of Statistical Hypotheses

-In statistics, unbiased estimation (also called non-biased) refers to a method of estimating a population parameter such that the expected value of the estimator is equal to the true value of the parameter.
-In other words, the estimate is not systematically too high or too low on average.
-You can see the strict mathematical formulation below:
+Unbiased estimation in statistics ensures that the expected value of the estimator equals the true value of the parameter being estimated.
+This means the estimate is not consistently too high or too low on average.

-The estimate which is biased but this bias converges to zero when the number of samples tends to infinity is called asymptotically unbiased.
-To build a simply unbiased estimate of the population's variance, we can use the following formula:
+To create a simply unbiased estimate of the population's variance, we can use the following formula:

 The estimation obtained using the above formula is called the adjusted sample variance.